louiseadennis/word-guessing-game/README.md

 Doctor Whordle

-This Doctor Who themed version of wordle is adapted from hanahcode's clone project of the popular word guessing game made using React, Typescript, and Tailwind.
+This Doctor Who themed version of wordle is adapted from cwackerfuss/hanahcode's clone project of the popular word guessing game made using React, Typescript, and Tailwind.

 _To Run Locally:_
 Clone the repository and perform the following command line actions: